-JP Morgan recruit at a range of levels from Interns through Graduates and on to Experienced Hires.
+JP Morgan recruits at a range of levels from Interns through Graduates and on to Experienced Hires.
 JP Morgan recruitment processes vary between schemes and positions, but each process will contain a number of assessments.
-For more information about which assessments you may come across in your particular graduate or intern business area, see the table below.
 This page covers the recruitment process for Europe.
 If you are applying for a position with JP Morgan Chase in the United States, you will be asked to take the Siena Reasoning Test.

 JP Morgan’s website contains tips for preparing for the interview; these are:

 We agree that the above is sensible, and add the following further advice for you: